econia-labs/emojicoin-dot-fun/src/move/emojicoin_dot_fun/README.md

 # emojicoin dot fun

-This package is just within the bounds of max publication gas, and cost roughly 1 APT to publish during testing.
+This package is just within the bounds of max publication gas, and costs roughly 1 APT to publish during testing.

+Keep in mind that the account sending the publish transaction needs to hold more APT if you set the max gas to more than 1 APT.

+For example, at `---max-gas 2000000` with `--gas-unit-price 100`, your account needs to have at least 2 APT to be able to publish, even if it only costs 1 APT.

 ## Signer-signer publication